Track clicked component with Adobe Analytics

 7. Under Tracking set the radio button to s.tl().

-8. For Link Type choose Custom Link and for Link Name set the value to: %Component Title%: CTA Clicked:
+8. For Link Type field, choose Custom Link and for Link Name set the value to: %Component Title%: CTA Clicked:

 Configuraiton for Send Link beacon

-This will combine the dynamic variable from the data element Component Title and the static string CTA Clicked.
+The above config combines the dynamic variable from the data element Component Title and the static string CTA Clicked.

 9. Save the changes.
 The CTA Clicked rule should now have the following configuration:

-Final Launch Configuration
+Final Tag Rule Configuration

 • 1.
 Listen for the cmp:click event.